TheIoTLearningInitiative/AmazonWebServicesIoT/lesson_8_create_a_rule.md

 ![](46.jpg)

-We are receiving the device string from the value number 2 of the ? the time stamp is the value when the message arrives to AWS The payload is all the information that we send from the Edison sensor to AWS this example includes the clientToken information EdisonLab-22063, gas information with the value 25 and the hardwareID that is Edison_PYMELab
+We are receiving The time stamp is the value when the message arrives to AWS The payload is all the information that we send from the Edison sensor to AWS this example includes the clientToken information EdisonLab-22063, gas information with the value 25 and the hardwareID that is Edison_PYMELab.